Meet the Residence Life Staff

 Darcy Dubois, M.Ed.

 Darcy joined the Wheelock College community in June of 2008.
 She proudly serves as the supervisor to both the Residence Life and Student Activities departments.
 Her responsibilities include overall supervision of the Residence Life staff, housing operations and judicial affairs, as well as supervision of the Student Activities staff, the Student Government Association and all clubs and organizations.
-She is passionate about creating opportunities for student leadership and advocacy, and believes in the importance of extra-curricular involvement to compliment the teachings of the classroom.
+She is passionate about creating opportunities for student leadership and advocacy, and believes in the importance of extra-curricular involvement to complement the teachings of the classroom.
 She is known to her staff as "the change agent".

 Before she came to Wheelock, she spent 6 years at Mount Ida College where she served in various residence life positions, worked closely with international students, and served as an adjunct faculty member.
 She completed her undergraduate work at Hofstra University and her Master's degree in Higher Education Administration at Suffolk University.
 Darcy loves to spend time with her family, explore the world, eat good food, and use her creative side.